- MTh in Applied Orthodox Theology...

 *courses specific to the Oriental Orthodox Concentration

-The directed-project courses of the Oriental Orthodox Concentration are offered in the spring semester of each year (Units II, IV, and VI).
-They will include a proposal submitted for approval to the Project Mentor; the directed Project itself; and a Project paper with supporting detail.
+The directed-project courses of the Oriental Orthodox Concentration are offered in the spring semester of each year (Units II and IV).
+They will include a proposal submitted for approval to the Projects Director; the directed Project itself; and a Project paper with supporting detail.

-• Completion and defense of the Master’s thesis focused on the Oriental Orthodox tradition
+- Completion and defense of the Master’s Thesis.